bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/message.md

 ## Envelope

-Envelope is the protocol-specific "wrapper" for incoming or outgoing message along with its metadata.
+Envelope is the protocol-specific "wrapper" for the incoming or outgoing message along with its metadata.
-Simply put, the envelope is a message suitable for sending/receiving the data by a particular library.
+In other words, the envelope is a message suitable for sending/receiving the data by a particular library.

-See the [Implementation](/docs/code-structure/implementation#messageprotocol--envelope) page for more details.
+See the [Implementation]({{< relref "/docs/code-structure/implementation#messageprotocol--envelope" >}}) page for more details.

 {{< details "Usage example" >}}
 {{< tabs "2" >}}